werls/werls/README.md

 # Werllen Castro.
 Graphic designer and visual artist.

-Mainly interested in html canvas drawing, shaders, typography and using code to build graphics tools.
+Mainly interested in html canvas drawing, image processing, shaders, typography and the use of coding to build graphics tools.

 ## Some personal links.